 She has experience in the mainstream education setting and is passionate about working with children to improve their reading and spelling skills.
 Maria also loves to work in the areas of speech and language.
 She tries to incorporate games and activities in all her therapy sessions.
 Maria has training in Sounds-Write, Read Write inc. and Cued Articulation.
 She speaks fluent Arabic.

-Maria works at Spelfabet on Mondays and Tuesdays from 10.30am to 6.30pm.
+Maria has been working at Spelfabet on Mondays and Tuesdays, but is currently on parental leave.
 When not at work or church, Maria loves watching Disney movies and making scrabble frames.

 Roshni Kaur, Speech Pathologist

 Rosh holds a Bachelor of Speech Pathology, completed in 2016.
 She also has a Psychology and Criminology degree.

 Rosh has experience in mainstream education settings and currently works at a primary and secondary school.
 She also has experience working in mental health for children and adolescents.
 Her main clinical interests are speech and language, literacy and Autism Spectrum Disorders.